sqlhabit/sql-mdn-docs/pages/select.md

 `SELECT` is the most fundamental and most used keyword in SQL.
 You'll for sure use it a LOT to get data for creating reports, hunting for insights, etc.

-You can also use `SELECT` statement to learn SQL and practice different expressions, operators or functions.
+You can also use `SELECT` statement to learn SQL and practice different expressions, operators, or functions.

 For example, this is a valid SQL query, try running it: